 - You can also set it up to get a summary via e-mail (see here) and on the Pull Request page you create on GitHub.
 Finally, you can add a badge (see here for details) to your project's README.

-Here you are relying on a third party to deploy and run your server.
+Heroku is a Platform as a Service (PaaS) architcture: you are relying on a third party to deploy and run your server on their platform.

-- You give them the code for your application, and they build and run it for you.
+- You give them the code for your application and a specification for language/database/frameworks/etc needed, and they build and run it for you.

 - The Heroku dev center documents how to deploy your app to Heroku.

-- The basic idea for say a Java project is
+- The basic idea for a Java project is

 - You push a branch from GitHub to Heroku